nmack-dev/nmack-dev.github.io/about.md

 ---
 ![me on a boat](me.png)

-I work as a firmware engineer, but am interested in all parts of the software stack.
-From writing low-level embedded software, to doing web design, it all interests me.
+I am a firmware engineer based in the Chicago area with a passion for development.
+The entire software stack fascinates me.
+From writing low-level embedded software, to doing web design, I'm into it all.

-I studied electrical engineering at Case Western Reserver University.
-My original plan was to become a hardware engineer.
-But, after taking several software classes as electives, I discovered software is were my passion is.
+I have electrical engineering background, studying at Case Western Reserver University.
+My original plan was to become an analog hardware engineer.
+But, after taking several software classes as electives, I discovered it's where my true passion is.

-I tend to work on many projects at once and chip away at them all over time.
-I hope to use this site as a place to store my knowledge and keep me accountable.
+I tend to work on many projects at once and chip away at them over time.
+I hope to use this site as a place for accountability and to store knowledge.

 Feel free to check me out on [LinkedIn](https://www.linkedin.com/in/nathan-mack-6aa293140?original_referer=https%3A%2F%2Fwww.google.com%2F)!